riscv-android-src/toolchain-rustc/src/tools/miri/README.md

 * `-Zmiri-track-raw-pointers` makes Stacked Borrows track a pointer tag even for raw pointers.
 This can make valid code fail to pass the checks, but also can help identify latent aliasing issues in code that Miri accepts by default.
-You can recognize false positives by "<untagged>" occurring in the message -- this indicates a pointer that was cast from an integer, so Miri was unable to track this pointer.
+You can recognize false positives by `<untagged>` occurring in the message -- this indicates a pointer that was cast from an integer, so Miri was unable to track this pointer.
+Note that it is not currently guaranteed that code that works with `-Zmiri-track-raw-pointers` also works without `-Zmiri-track-raw-pointers`, but for the vast majority of code, this will be the case.

 Some native rustc `-Z` flags are also very relevant for Miri: